awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/eccv-2018-rcan-eng.md

 <p align="center"><img src = "/.gitbook/assets/63/5result.PNG" height = "150"></center>

-While the existing technique showed performance of 37.45dB, by using RIR and CA including LSC and SSC, the performance was increased to 37.90dB.
+While the existing technique showed performance of 37.45dB, by using RIR and CA including long skip connection (LSC) and short skip connection (SSC), the performance was increased to 37.90dB.

 ### **2. Model Size Analyses**